All you Need to Know about Nippers

 Why Do We Need Nippers

-There is a gradual decrease in children’s deaths in Australian waters and it’s important to teach your child to be water-safe as early as possible!
+It's more important than ever to teach your child to be water-safe as early as possible!
 The best way is through a fun, well-supervised and experienced group like Nippers, who have decades of experience to best support your child.

 Kenji Sato, a former Surry Hills nipper, said, “Nippers was great.
 After three lessons I was able to doggy paddle without floaties.
 Before Nippers, I was only able to clumsily flail around in the water with the aid of floaties.”